DKFZ-ODCF/COWorkflowsBasePlugin/README.md

 ```

-Also note that there is a variable calle `searchMergedBamWithSeparator`, which defaults to "true".
+Also note that there is a variable called `searchMergedBamWithSeparator`, which defaults to "true".

 ```xml
         <cvalue name='searchMergedBamWithSeparator' value='true' type="boolean"/>